CareF/Show-Texdoc/readme.md

 once to get the cache!

 ## Acknowledgment
-Thanks Carl-Henrik Buschmann who give feedback about Version 1.0.1, 1.0.2 and about distribution of MacTex
+Thanks Carl-Henrik Buschmann who gave feedback and helped me on testing the package